chloejiwon/Javascript_React_study/README.md

 - always find MDN when finding where the events come from.

+#### Event Handler

+:white_check_mark: JS is made to response to Events

+- Events are anything that happens in website (ex. resize, click, closing ...)

+- (EX) window.addEventListener("click",function{})

+- When event happens, JS function is called and executed.

 Vanilla Javascript for Beginners (2020 studied)

 - Reference - Nomad Coder (youtube)